giuliaa3011/To-Do-List-Practice/README.md

 # TO-DO LIST Project 📝

 Project for practicing a To-do List, created using HTML, JavaScript, and CSS.
-It can be used as a inspiration or a basis for other productivity projects on
+It can be used as a inspiration or a basis for other productivity projects.
+Ideal for those who want study FrontEnd concepts.

 ## OnLine Demonstration